 This card is ideal for business owners or freelancers who travel frequently and want to earn rewards on their travel purchases.
 It offers 2 miles for each dollar spent as well as a 50,000 point bonus if you spend $4,500 in the first 3 months.
 There are no categories to limit where or what you can buy and your miles never expire.

 As for the costs of the card, the annual fee is $59 (but it’s waived for the first year) and there are no foreign transaction fees.
-The ongoing APR for transfers and purchases is 17.49% (variable) which is good compared to many other business cards.

 Other features with the card include purchase security, lost luggage replacement, complimentary concierge service, and travel and emergency assistance.